-The device flag commands control the diskette's Busy and Done flags in the following manner:
+The diskette controller's Busy and Done flags are controlled using two of the device flag commands as follows:

-- f=S Set the Busy flag to 1; set the Done flag to 0; set the Error, Write Fault, Data Late, Checkword, Address Error Illegal, and Not Ready flags to 0; and initiate the operation specified by the contents of the Command Register. - f-C Set the Busy flag to 0, set the Done flag to 0, set all error flags to 0, and stop all data transfer operations. - f=P Set the Done flag to 0.
+- f-S Set the Busy flag to 1; set the Done flag to 0; set the Error, Write Fault, Data Late, Checkword, Address Error and Illegal, flags to 0; and initiate the operation specified by the contents of the Command Register. - f-C Set the Busy flag to 0, set the Done flag to 0, set all error flags to 0, and the Not Ready Latch flag to 0. - f-P No effect.

-Specify Command and Diskette Address
+Specify Command